touchthesun/study-notes/docs/gcp-arch-practice-exam.md

 46. Which of the following are true of Cloud Storage Bucket Naming?

-A: Buckets much have unique name across org
+A: Buckets much have globally unique names

 47. Which of the following technologies can perform large-scale Data Analysis against data stored within BigQuery? (choose two)